 The ocean floor holds roughly three million shipwrecks.
-For at least a million of them, nobody knows exactly what happened.
+For at least a million of those people, we still don’t know exactly what happened to them.

 That number comes from maritime researchers who have spent decades piecing together records, and it tells you something important: the sea keeps its secrets.

-Certain stretches of water have earned reputations as ship-eaters.
+Certain stretches of water have, over the years,s earned the household name as ship-eaters.
 Some of that reputation is deserved.
-Some is folklore that grew legs and walked away from the facts.
+Some folklore is that it grew legs and walked away from the facts.

 This piece examines ten areas where vessels have disappeared, looking at what actually causes these losses rather than recycling the same supernatural theories that have been floating around since the 1950s.